 - Have user-friendly pharmacy processes that are easy for staff to follow.

-- We would recommend signing up for safety alerts from CAS, NHS Improvement, etc if you haven’t already done so.
-There are links at the bottom of this page.
+- We would recommend signing up for safety alerts from MHRA, NHS Improvement, etc if you haven’t already done so.
+See the links below.

 Full guidance from NHS England

 This tip-sheet is just a summary.
 You must also read the full NHS England guidance to make sure you meet the Quality Payments criteria.
 There are 3 key documents: